BroadcomMFD/code4z/README.md

 - **Testing tools** for CICS and Batch programs.
   - The Debugger for Mainframe extension lets you debug CICS and Batch applications written in COBOL.
   - With Abend Analyzer for Mainframe you can view abend reports and symbolic data.
-  - The HLASM Language Support extension lets you trace Assembler macros interactively.
+  - The HLASM Language Support extension enables you to trace Assembler macros interactively.

 - **Source code management** integrated with Endevor.
   - Using the Explorer for Endevor extension you can retrieve, browse and search Endevor elements in your IDE.
 - **Mainframe operations**.